 KYC vs AML – What is the difference?

-The rapid growth of the online economy and the meteoric rise of the FinTech industry has led to an unprecedented demand for Anti-Money Laundering (AML) and Know Your Customer (KYC) tools.
+The rapid growth of the online economy and the FinTech industry has led to an unprecedented demand for Anti-Money Laundering (AML) and Know-Your-Customer (KYC) tools.
 What do we mean by AML and KYC?
 Can we use these two terms interchangeably?
 To understand the difference between KYC vs AML, we’ll start by looking at what each process implies.

 What is Know Your Customer (KYC)?

-KYC can be defined as the process organizations follow to collect relevant data from their customers to establish their identity and risk profile.
-For instance, investors must be verified before participating in a funding round and, likewise, individuals opening a bank account.
-Anti-money laundering (AML) regulations place this KYC requirement on regulated firms to ensure that they conduct business with legitimate and unsanctioned entities.
+KYC is the process financial institutions follow to collect relevant data from their customers to establish their identity and risk profile.
+For instance, investors must be verified before participating in a funding round, and likewise, individuals must be verified before opening a bank account.
+Anti-money laundering (AML) regulations require KYC for regulated firms to ensure that they do not conduct business with malicious individuals and contribute towards terrorist financing.

 What is Anti-money laundering (AML)?